ucsb-cs56/w20/_labWIP/lab07b.md

 If not, debug what is wrong.
 If it does work, make a commit.

-### Step 10g: Now you do some work
+### Step 10g: Now you do some work: add a field

-Now, see if you can add the following items to the two tables we have.
+Now, see if you can add something without any instructions as to how to write the code, just working from what you've seen so far.

-First, in the table that contains the metadata, add another column for Title This one is already in the Java Object; you just need more code in the view.
+In the `table` element that contains the metadata on the `results.html` page, add another column for `title`.
+This field is already in the `Metadata` java object; you just need more code in the view.

 Make a commit for this that indicates that you added title to the metadata.

+### Step 10h: A little more work: make id clickable

 Next, in the table for the earthquakes, make the id field a clickable link.
 To do this, you'll need to do two things: